tewhatuora/api-standards/docs/api-development/02-Asynchronous APIs/03-MessageTypes.md

 <ApiStandard id="HNZAS_MAY_INCLUDE_THIN_POINTER" type="MAY" toolTip="Asynchronous thin events MAY include a pointer." >Thin events **MAY** include a pointer (URL or similar identifier) back to the specific resource that initiated the notification.</ApiStandard>

-<ApiStandard id="HNZAS_MUST_THIN_DATASOURCE" type="MUST" toolTip="Asynchronous thin events MUST ensure the data source allows subscribers to query specifically for the resources that have changed." >If a pointer is not supplied, implementations **MUST** ensure the data source allows subscribers to query specifically for the resources that have changed.
+<ApiStandard id="HNZAS_MUST_ALLOW_CHANGE_ONLY_SUBSCRIPTION" type="MUST" toolTip="Asynchronous thin events MUST ensure the data source allows subscribers to query specifically for the resources that have changed.">If a pointer is not supplied, implementations **MUST** ensure the data source allows subscribers to query specifically for the resources that have changed.
 An example based on time factors would be to query for all resources where `lastUpdatedTime > {last query time}`.</ApiStandard>
 Example event notification:

 ```json